 File Copy Data Deposit

 The File copy method is achieved by providing a configurable location on a shared file system where field devices will be able to deposit their data files and log files for processing.
-The upload location is specified by the application properties ode.uploadLocationRoot/ode.uploadLocationBsm and ode.uploadLocationRoot/ode.uploadLocationMessageFrame.
-If not specified, default locations would be uploads/bsm and uploads/messageframe sub-directories off of the location where ODE is launched.
+The upload location is specified by the application properties ode.uploadLocationRoot/ode.uploadLocationBsm and ode.uploadLocationRoot/ode.uploadLocationMessageFrame and ode.uploadLocationRoot/ode.uploadLocationBsmLog.
+If not specified, default locations would be uploads/bsm and uploads/messageframe, uploads/bsmlog sub-directories off of the location where ODE is launched.
 ODE creates the specified directories if they do not exist.

 Once the ODE processes the received file, it moves it to the “backup” sub-directory under the respective directory.
-The backed up file is renamed with a timestamp in milliseconds.
+The backed-up file is renamed with a timestamp in milliseconds.

+The files copied to “ode.uploadLocationBsm” are treated as raw UPER encoded BSM data.
+No header information is expected to precede each record.

+The files copied to “ode.uploadLocationMessageFrae” are treated as raw UPER encoded MessageFrame data containing a BSM.
+No header information is expected to precede each record.

+The files copied to “ode.uploadLocationBsmLog” are treated as binary data of variable length records conforming to the specification in .
+No header information is expected to precede each record.